cwi-swat/rebel2/readme.md

 ![animated gif of checker result](account_check.gif)

 A counter example is found.
 It seems that we forgot to specify that the interest rate should not be negative.
+This is why we still end up with an `Account` with a negative balance.
 Luckily this is easily fixed by adding a precondition to the `payInterest` event like so:
 ```
 event payInterest(rate: Integer)
     pre: rate > 0;